VinceHPicton/obsidian-vault/AWS/IAM/AWS Control Tower.md

-Allows you to automate setting up and governing multiple accounts environement - uses AWS Organisations
+Allows you to automate setting up and governing a multiple accounts environment - uses AWS Organisations

 **Use guardrails to govern**
 There are 2 kinds: **preventative** and **Detective**